 In Kenneth's words, Austin is a very “liberal” place, but not a “progressive” place.
-The distinction here is that a “liberal” place can utilize control over the public discourse to rationalize and get away with whatever agenda they have.
+The distinction he is making here is that a “liberal” place can utilize control over the public discourse to rationalize and get away with whatever agenda they have.
 A “progressive” place, by contrast, considers the consequences of development and policy actions for all involved parties, including the meanings and the values communicated through those actions.

 Being born and raised in a poor neighborhood in East Austin, Kenneth was in one of the first groups of Austin’s black residents to be relocated to the “projects” in North Austin.
-In his words, this effectively deprived him and other low-income children of access to numerous resources, including local black teachers and role models.
+He understands this move as effectively depriveing him and other low-income children of access to numerous resources, including local black teachers and role models.
 “See there was no longer no teachers there, there was no longer no doctors there, there was no longer no one that you could go and talk to that can give you a different perspective on life. … That’s part of the economic injustice, and part of the environmental injustice that you have to deal with also.
 And so, to some degree, what that also caused was early death.
 I mean, I’m 58 years old and I bet I can name you 30 people that I grew up with, that died before 30 years old.
 That’s not something that everybody can do, and that’s not something that everybody should be able to do.
 But when you think about the disparities, that’s what disparities lead to.”

 Listening to stories like Kenneth’s helps to illustrate how this sort of superficially progressive image actually participates in the erasure and exclusion of black experiences.
-It does so in the following ways: 1) this visualization seems to suggest that black people need “more” assistance to create an even playing field, rather than simply taking away or offsetting the present and historical structural barriers to self-determination; 2) the metaphor of height (a “natural” difference in ability) is unfit to represent these structural disparities in the quality of life between Austin’s black and white population; and 3) it is simply inappropriate to represent disparities that result from life-course changing, structural violence with primary colored boxes, apples, and stick figures.
+This image does so in the following ways: 1) the visualization seems to suggest that black people need “more” assistance to create an even playing field, rather than simply taking away or offsetting the present and historical structural barriers to self-determination; 2) the metaphor of height (a “natural” difference in ability) is unfit to represent these structural disparities in the quality of life between Austin’s black and white population; and 3) it is simply inappropriate to represent disparities that result from life-course changing, structural violence with primary colored boxes, apples, and stick figures.

 What becomes apparent when you talk with Austin’s local black and brown populations is that they do have a dissonant relation to the relationship between Austin’s discursive and ontological space, and this has caused a change in their expectations (i.e. Third Order learning).
 As with all Third-Order learning, this change in expectation has the potential to be beneficial or deleterious, tonic or toxic.